 Central Park is a large park in the middle of Manhattan.
 It runs from 59th to 110th Street (and from Fifth to 8th Avenue) and was constructed artificially with bits of untouched nature here and there.
-The park welcomes up to 35 million visitors a year and is the beating heart of Manhattan.
+The park welcomes up to 42 million visitors a year and is the beating heart of Manhattan.
 The scenic drives in Central Park are car free, and the park offers a huge variety of attractions and activities.
 No matter the season, there is always something to do.